icosa-foundation/openbrush-blender-connector/README.md

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the MIT License

 ## Credits